clinicjs/node-clinic/README.md

 utilize more than 100%.
 The visible percentage is always the combination of all these factors together.

+__NOTE__: Exiting the process forcefully can result in wrong or no generation of log files.

 ### Windows + PowerShell

 In order to diagnose your application with node clinic, you should execute your application after double hyphens(`--`),